rayjohnson/cobraman/README.md

 	// Directory location for where to generate the man pages Directory string

-	// CommandSperator defines what character to use to separate the
+	// FileCmdSeparator defines what character to use to separate the
 	// sub commands in the man page file name.
 The '-' char is the default.
+	FileCmdSeparator string

+	// FileSuffix is the file extension to use for file name.
+Defaults to the section
+	// for man templates and .md for the MarkdownTemplate template.
-	CommandSeparator string
+	FileSuffix string

-	// UseTemplate allows you to override the default go template used to
+	// UseTemplate allows you to set the template used to generate
-	// generate the man pages with your own version.
-	UseTemplate string
+	// documentation.
+The default is defined in man.TroffManTemplate UseTemplate string
 ```